hertasecurity/LTFT/README.md

   year={2020}
 }
 ```

-If you use the ChokePoint videos in your work, please cite:
+If you use the ChokePoint videos in your work, please also cite:

 > Y. Wong, S. Chen, S. Mau, C. Sanderson, B.C.
 Lovell.
 "Patch-based probabilistic image quality assessment for face selection and improved video-based face recognition".
 In CVPR 2011 Workshops (pp. 74-81), IEEE.
 June 2011